Bipolar disorder is a mental health condition that can affect various aspects of a person’s life, from activity levels to thought processes.

 - Medication management

-- Efficient admissions: At Geisinger, you can be assessed anytime, 24/7.
+- Efficient admissions: At Geisinger, you can receive an assessment anytime, 24 hours a day, seven days a week.

-- Multidisciplinary treatment staff: Psychiatrists, psychologists, therapists, nurses and other professionals collaborate closely to offer you the best possible care.
+- Multidisciplinary treatment staff: We have assembled highly skilled and compassionate teams of psychiatrists, psychologists, therapists, nurses and other professionals who collaborate closely to offer you the best possible care.

-- Co-occurring disorder treatment: If you’re having symptoms of more than one mental health or substance use disorder, we can help.
+- Co-occurring disorder treatment: We offer co-occurring disorder treatment for those who are experiencing symptoms of more than one mental health or substance use disorder.

-- Intensive care: At our inpatient treatment center, you’ll find the focused care you need to heal.
+- Intensive care: At our inpatient treatment centers, you can receive the focused care you need to heal.

-- Safe, comfortable setting: With peaceful views of Montage Mountain, our facility offers access to outdoor spaces and designated group and individual therapy areas.
+- Safe and comfortable hospitals: Our facilities offer peaceful settings for your care.
+You’ll have access to outdoor spaces and designated group and individual therapy areas.

-- After-care planning: Ongoing support is key in healing.
-Before you’re discharged, we’ll work closely with you to develop an after-care plan tailored to your needs and goals.
+- Aftercare planning: We understand the importance of ongoing support.
+Before you are discharged from our treatment center, we will work closely with you to develop an aftercare plan that is tailored to your needs and goals.

-This content was written on behalf of and reviewed by the clinical staff at Geisinger Behavioral Health Center Northeast.
+This content was written on behalf of and reviewed by the clinical staff at Geisinger Behavioral Health Centers.